The Basic Stock Order Types and When to Use Them

 You can also use limit orders like a market order, but with a capped price.
 For example, let’s say you want to buy a stock right now.
 The current ask is$25.75 with 100 shares.
 But you want to buy 1,000!
 Instead of using a market order which will give you a price you don’t know, you could use a buy limit of $25.80 for example.
 This says, buy my 1,000 shares, but only pay up to $25.80.
 If there are 1,000 shares between $25.75 and $25.80, your order will fill.
 If not, whatever amount is left remaining will be posted as a bid at $25.80.
 I almost always opt to do this instead of using market orders.

-Stop Order Buy or Sell (Market or Limit)
+Stop Order Buy or Sell Stock (Market or Limit)

 A stop buy order is used to buy above the current price.
 It will buy at the stop order price or higher.

-A stop sell order is used to sell below the current price.
+A stop sell order is used to sell a stock below the current price.
 It will sell at the stop order price or lower.

 Stop loss orders are stop orders.
 For example, a trader buys a stock at $25 and sets a stop sell order at $24.
 If the stock drops to $24, or below, the stop order is executed and will sell at any price it can get at or below $24.
 THAT’S ASSUMING IT IS A STOP SELL MARKET ORDER.
 It is recommended that all stop loss orders are stop market orders, since it is important to get out if the price drops below your exit level.